We give youth the guidance they need, both socially and scholastically, to make healthy choices in life and succeed.

 Metro Paint-A-Thon and HandyWorks volunteers are the helping hands many seniors need to remain living in the place they call home.

-Our buildings along Lake Street and in North Minneapolis are living magnets, helping bring diverse neighborhoods together.
+Our buildings along Lake Street are living magnets, helping bring diverse neighborhoods together.

 Guiding you to step outside your comfort zone, to confront the realities of poverty and homelessness, is the strength of Urban Immersion.

 Through Minnesota FoodShare and the DIW food shelf, we lessen the impact of hunger on our communities.